alexanderkotsev/gp-ogc-api-features/tg.md

 Issue an HTTP GET request with the Accept-Language header set to `*;q=0.0` to the following URLs: {root}/ and {root}/collections.
 For every feature collection identified in step 1, issue an HTTP GET request with the Accept-Language header set to `*;q=0.0` to {root}/collections/{collectionId} and {root}/collections/{collectionId}/items.
 For every response, validate that the HTTP status code is 406.

+QUESTION: How to test for /collections/{collectionId}/items/{featureId}?
+It would give way too much overhead to test every single feature.
+One feature?
+One feature in every collection?

 **REQ004:** The Web API SHALL include the `Content-Language` HTTP header in the response for a request to its landing page (/).